What is the Healthcare Ethics Committee

 The functions of the CEA are:

-Advise on ethical healthcare issues
+Advise on particular healthcare ethical problems.

-Promote training activities in this field
+Promote training activities in this field.

 Operation and activities